 Just like adults, children and young people feel worried at times.

-But if a child's worries is starting to affect their wellbeing, they may need some help to overcome it.
+But if a child's worries are starting to affect their well-being, they may need some help to overcome it.

 Some children tend to feel worried about different things at different ages.
 Many of these worries are a normal part of growing up.

 From about eight months to three years, it can be common for young children to feel worried when separated from their parents or carers.
 Children can become clingy and cry.
 This is a normal stage in children's development and tends to ease off at around age two to three when they understand that the parent or carer will always come back and collect them.